-It is interesting that a reduction of pore radius increases $Na^+ vs$.
-Ca^{2+} selectivity when the dielectric coefficient is small (Fig. 10A).
-Reducing the radius increases the repulsion produced by excluded volume.
-Nonetheless, the ion that packs the smaller charge in the same particle volume (i.e., Na^+ compared to Ca^{2+}) becomes the favored counterion in the DEKA locus because the need for local charge neutrality in the filter overwhelms the steric constraints arising from excluded volume (when both radii and dielectric coefficients are small, Fig. 10A).
+Na^+ compared to Ca^{2+}) becomes the favored counterion in the DEKA locus because the need for local charge neutrality in the filter overwhelms the steric constraints arising from excluded volume (when both radii and dielectric coefficients are small; see Fig. 10 A).
 Both steric repulsion and electrostatic attraction are important, but the relative importance must be calculated and cannot be determined by qualitative discussion.
 The relative importance depends on the quantitative size of interacting terms.

-The selectivity-the occupancy ratio-for ions of different charge like Ca^{2+} and Na^+ -depends much more on pore radius, than for ions of the same the charge, as would be expected from the dielectric boundary force for these ions, see eq.
-20 of (79).
+The selectivity (occupancy ratio) for ions of different charge like Ca^{2+} and Na^{+} depends much more on pore radius, than for ions of the same charge, as would be expected from the dielectric boundary force for these ions (see Eq.
+20 of Nadler et al. (79)).
 The dielectric boundary force is much stronger in small than large channels (44,47,48,79,140,141) and contributes to selectivity only when it is strong compared to the forces arising from the structural charge of side chains.
-Structural charge produces a monopole field-to use the classical language of electrostatics that expands Coulomb's law into a series of mutipoles.
-Monopoles like the structural charge on carboxyl oxygens of D and E and amino nitrogens on K produce strong forces in both wide and narrow channels because monopole field are long range; dielectric charge at the edge of the channel creates a dipole field that has much shorter range and so is more important in narrow channels.
-The crowding of hard spheres into the narrow volume of a selectivity filter produces even shorter range forces and so crowded charge effects depend even more on the diameter of the selectivity filter.
+Structural charge produces a monopole field, to use the classical language of electrostatics that expands Coulomb's law into a series of multipoles.
+Monopoles like the structural charge on carboxyl oxygens of D and E and amino nitrogens on K produce strong forces in both wide and narrow channels because monopole fields are long-range; dielectric charge at the edge of the channel creates a dipole field that has much shorter range and so is more important in narrow channels.
+The crowding of hard spheres into the narrow volume of a selectivity filter produces even shorter-range forces and so crowded charge effects depend even more on the diameter of the selectivity filter.
 The interplay of diameter, protein dielectric coefficient, and structural charge on an ion must be actually computed to be understood (Figs. 8-10).

-Simulations were also done to assess $Na^+ vs$.
-K^+ selectivity in model pores representing mutants in which the lysine residue of the DEKA locus is replaced by other residues.
+Simulations were also done to assess Na+ versus K+ selectivity in model pores representing mutants in which the lysine residue of the DEKA locus is replaced by other residues.
 We tested DEEA and DEAA (Fig. 5).
-With the pore radius fixed at 3 Å, these mutant models yield $Na^+ vs$.
-K^+ selectivities comparable to those of the DEKA model, which is different from experimental observations (115,116).
-The (fraction of) pore volume occupied by structural ions is substantial, about 20%, 0.244 in DEEA, 0.163 in DEAA, and 0.213 in DEKA.
+With the pore radius fixed at 3 Å, these mutant models yield Na+ versus K^+ selectivities comparable to those of the DEKA model, which is different from experimental observations (115,116).
+The fraction of pore volume occupied by structural ions is substantial, $\sim 20\%$, 0.244 in DEEA, 0.163 in DEAA, and 0.213 in DEKA.
 Size selectivities should be similar if they depend mostly on excluded volume.
-However, small changes in pore radius would drastically change size selectivity (cf. Fig. 8)-and perhaps mobility-and so are a plausible explanation of the difference between our simulations and experiments.
+However, small changes in pore radius would drastically change size selectivity (see Fig. 8), and perhaps mobility, and so are a plausible explanation of the difference between our simulations and experiments.
 In our view, reduced models of the type considered here have limited ability to resolve this sort of issue.
 Direct measurements of structure or mobility do much better.